 ART can alleviate the burden of infertility on individuals and families, but it can also present challenges to public health, as evidenced by the high rates of multiple delivery, preterm delivery, and low birth-weight delivery experienced with ART.1 Monitoring the efficacy and safety of technologies that affect reproduction, such as contraception and ART, has become an important public health activity.

 In 2006, the Division launched the CDC National ART Surveillance System (NASS), which builds on previous data collection systems and implements CDC model standards for surveillance.2 The success of this system depends on key partnerships.
 Our partners include ASRM and SART, who are involved in framing the surveillance and research questions and in collecting and reporting data from member clinics.
-Other important partners who represent consumers of ART and infertility services include RESOLVE, the American Fertility Association, and most recently, Fertile Hope.
+Other important partners who represent consumers of ART and infertility services include RESOLVE, and the American Fertility Association.
 These organizations provide ongoing consultations about the Report and its use for public health communications and education.